Investing in the Future

 The purpose of the Northern Oklahoma College Foundation shall be to enhance the educational opportunities and the environment of Northern Oklahoma College.
 The Foundation is organized exclusively for the benefit of the educational, literacy and scientific activities of the college, chartered under the constitution and laws of the State of Oklahoma.
 The principal function of Northern Oklahoma College Foundation, Inc. is to promote Northern Oklahoma College and the welfare of its programs and students by providing scholarships, loans and other awards as deemed appropriate.

-During the year ending June 30, 2008, the Foundation awarded $88,962.45 in scholarships to 126 recipients on the Tonkawa, Enid and Stillwater campuses in addition to $3,838.00 in loans to 20 students on the Tonkawa campus.
+During the year ending June 30, 2019, the Foundation awarded 392 scholarships totaling $260,831 on the Tonkawa, Enid and Stillwater campuses.
 Several new scholarships established this past year will benefit even more students in achieving their educational goals.